TIBCOSoftware/snappydata/docs/programming_guide/snappydata_jobs.md

 	The _Job_ traits are simply extensions of the _SparkJob_ implemented by [Spark JobServer](https://github.com/spark-jobserver/spark-jobserver).

 * `runSnappyJob` contains the implementation of the Job.
-The [SnappySession](http://snappydatainc.github.io/snappydata/apidocs/#org.apache.spark.sql.SnappySession)/[SnappyStreamingContext](http://snappydatainc.github.io/snappydata/apidocs/#org.apache.spark.streaming.SnappyStreamingContext) is managed by the SnappyData Leader (which runs an instance of Spark JobServer) and is provided to the job through this method.
+The [SnappySession](http://snappydatainc.github.io/snappydata/apidocs/#org.apache.spark.sql.SnappySession)/[SnappyStreamingContext](http://snappydatainc.github.io/snappydata/apidocs/#org.apache.spark.streaming.SnappyStreamingContext) is managed by the TIBCO ComputeDB Leader (which runs an instance of Spark JobServer) and is provided to the job through this method.
 This relieves the developer from configuration management that comes with the creation of a Spark job and allows the Job Server to manage and reuse contexts.

 * `isValidJob` allows for an initial validation of the context and any provided configuration.
     If the context and configuration can run the job, returning `spark.jobserver.SnappyJobValid` allows the job to execute, otherwise returning `spark.jobserver.SnappyJobInvalid<reason>` prevents the job from running and provides means to convey the reason for failure.
 In this case, the call immediately returns an "HTTP/1.1 400 Bad Request" status code.
 Validate helps you prevent running jobs that eventually fail due to a  missing or wrong configuration, and saves both time and resources.